juanpabloacierno/blog/content/_index.md

 <!-- Have a look at some of my working [projects]. -->

-For more, check out professional [resume].
+For details about my background, check out my professional [resume].

 Contact me at [@jpacierno] or by [email].